mechmotum/symbrim/docs/guides/component_implementation.rst

             ModelRequirement("ground", GroundBase, "Submodel of the ground."),
             ModelRequirement("other_submodel", OtherSubModel, "Other submodel."),
         )
+        # These type hints are useful for some IDEs.
+        ground: GroundBase
+        other_submodel: OtherSubModel

 The property created for ``"ground"`` will be like the following: ::